116cs0223/Chating-Site/README.md

 # Chating-Site
-An Web Application through which one can chat with all others and can see his/her previous conversation
+A Web Application through which one can chat with all others and can see his/her previous conversation